in the Humanities

-4. A sequence or group of two courses that emphasizes intellectual approaches, or scholarly and critical methods, germane to a student's particular interdisciplinary course program.
+4. a sequence or group of two courses that emphasizes intellectual approaches, or scholarly and critical methods, germane to a student's particular interdisciplinary course program; and

-5. One course devoted to the preparation of the bachelor's thesis or project (General Studies in the Humanities 280).
-The development of the thesis or project is closely supervised by a faculty member of the student's choice (who need not be a member of the General Studies faculty and who serves as the second reader for the completed work) and by a first reader assigned by the committee whose responsibility is to provide guidance in matters pertaining to organization and exposition of the work.
+5. one course devoted to the preparation of the B.A. paper or project (General Studies in the Humanities 29900).
+NOTE: The development of the B.A. paper or project is closely supervised by a faculty member of the student's choice (he or she need not be a member of the General Studies faculty) whose responsibility is to provide guidance in matters pertaining to organization and exposition of the work.

-It should also be noted that any one of the fields listed under 1, 2, and 3 in the preceding paragraphs may be drawn from outside the Humanities in formulating a proposed General Studies program.
-However, the sequence or group of courses described in 4 must, in keeping with the humanistic basis and orientation of General Studies, be offerings from the Humanities Collegiate Division.
-Commonly, this sequence consists of General Studies in the Humanities 239 (Modes of Criticism) and one course in criticism and philosophy.
+It should also be noted that any one of the fields listed under numbers 1, 2, and 3 in the preceding paragraphs may be drawn from outside the Humanities in formulating a proposed General Studies program.
+However, the sequence or group of courses described in number 4 must, in keeping with the humanistic basis and orientation of General Studies, be offerings from the Humanities Collegiate Division.
+Commonly, this sequence consists of General Studies in the Humanities 23900 (Criticism: Art, Artist, and Audience) and one course in criticism and philosophy.